Lioness (American TV series): Filming

 Filming began in Delaware in September 2022 and continued in Mallorca in January 2023.
 In May 2023, it was announced that the series title was changed from Lioness to Special Ops: Lioness, although the title card remained unchanged.
 The title reverted to the original title when the series was renewed for its second season.

 Andrew Lockington composed the soundtrack for the series, having previously worked with Taylor Sheridan in Mayor of Kingstown.
 Lakeshore Records has released the series' soundtrack.

 In May 2024, production for the second season officially began, relocating from the gritty streets of Baltimore, Maryland, to the expansive landscapes of Texas.
 Sheridan was reported to be directing the third episode of the new season.
 On August 29, 2024, Kelly announced that filming of the second season had been wrapped.

 The production of the third season commenced in October 2025.
+Location filming in Fort Worth began in October 2025.
+Filming wrapped on March 25, 2026.

 Inspiration

-The series is very loosely based on the premise of "Team Lioness", where in Iraq in 2003, the decision was made to send female soldiers out with patrols, aiming to stop insurgents from using women to smuggle material because male US soldiers found it difficult to search Muslim women.
+The series is very loosely based on the premise of Team Lioness, where in Iraq in 2003, the decision was made to send female soldiers out with patrols, aiming to stop insurgents from using women to smuggle material because male US soldiers found it difficult to search Muslim women.
 These teams found themselves in direct combat situations, in violation of the Combat Exclusion Policy (changed only a decade later), which hindered the soldiers from getting veteran benefits after service.

 Release

 Paramount+ unveiled a first-look trailer for the show on June 8, 2023.
 The eight-part series premiered on July 23, 2023 on Paramount+ with two one-hour episodes, and subsequent episodes released weekly thereafter.
 The red carpet premiere for the series, initially slated for July 18, 2023 at the Directors Guild of America Theatre in Los Angeles, was canceled due to the impact of the 2023 SAG-AFTRA strike in the United States.

 This marked one of the first events to be canceled in response to the strike.

 The second season was released with a two-episode premiere on October 27, 2024.

+The third season was released on August 2, 2026.